Axiverse Lampposts: Review

-Here we review the Gram--Schmidt (GS) orthogonalization procedure and its connection to axion effective potentials in the hierarchical-instanton limit as introduced in Refs.~\cite{Demirtas:2021gsq,Gendler:2023kjt}.
-The utility of the GS basis is that it enables an approximate single axion description in the hierarchical instanton limit; heavy modes are stabilized primarily by the largest instanton terms, and can be integrated out sequentially.
+Here we review the Gram-Schmidt (GS) orthogonalization procedure and its connection to axion effective potentials in the hierarchical-instanton limit as introduced in Refs.~\cite{Demirtas:2021gsq,Gendler:2023kjt}.
+The utility of the GS basis is that it enables an approximate independent axion description in the hierarchical instanton limit: heavy modes are stabilized primarily by the largest instanton terms, and can be integrated out sequentially.

 Without loss of generality we order the instanton scales as $\Lambda_i\gg\Lambda_{i+1}$.
-If the first $N$ instanton charge vectors $\bm r_i$ are linearly independent,\footnote{If the $\bm r_i$ are i.i.d.\ vectors then linear independence becomes exponentially likely at large $N$.} then the first $N$ phases may be absorbed by a shift of $\bm\theta$, so the potential of \cref{eqn:generic_axion_potential} may be written
+If the first $N$ instanton charge vectors $\bm r_i$ are linearly independent,\footnote{If the $\hat {\bm r}_i$ are i.i.d.\ vectors, linear independence becomes exponentially likely at large $N$.} then the first $N$ phases may be absorbed by a shift of $\bm\theta$, so the potential of \cref{eqn:generic_axion_potential} may be written